 Calling all culture vultures.
 These art exhibitions are right up your alley!

 2023 is looking pretty good, what with new restaurants, cafes and bars to hit, and things to do.
 How about the art scene, you ask?
-Well, it’s safe to say we’ve got you covered.
-Bookmark this page, art enthusiasts, as we’ll be updating it regularly with exciting art exhibitions in Singapore throughout the year.
+Well, it’s safe to say we’ve got you.
+Bookmark this page, art enthusiasts.
+We’ll be updating regularly with exciting art exhibitions in Singapore throughout the year.

 Singapore’s top art exhibitions in 2023

 1. Moby Dick: I Am the Devil In Your Heart

 Until 9 April